aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 1. Go to the root directory of this repository.

-1. Create build directory: `mkdir build && cd build`
+1. Create a build directory: `mkdir build && cd build`

-1. Run *cmake* while inside build directory: `cmake -S ../test/unit-test `
+1. Run *cmake* while inside the build directory: `cmake ../test -DBUILD_CLONE_SUBMODULES=ON`

 1. Run this command to build the library and unit tests: `make all`

-1. The generated test executables will be present in `build/bin/tests` folder.
+1. The test executables will be present in the `build/bin/tests` folder.

 1. Run `ctest` to execute all tests and view the test run summary.